shotgunsoftware/developer.shotgunsoftware.com/docs/ja/guides/pipeline-integrations/administration/offline-and-disabled-auto-updates.md

 Scenario: We’re locked down to v1.0.0, and we’d like to upgrade to v2.0.0, but first I want to test out the new version before deploying it to the studio.*
 Solution

-Duplicate the Pipeline Configuration entity in Shotgun by right-clicking on it and selecting "Duplicate Selected".
+Duplicate the Pipeline Configuration entity in {% include product %} by right-clicking on it and selecting "Duplicate Selected".
 Name the cloned config “update test”, and assign yourself to the User Restrictions field.
 You will now begin to use this Pipeline Configuration.
 Change the descriptor to point to the version you wish to test.